maaniguard/ButterflyHealth/README.md

 # ButterflyHealth

 ## Overview
 **ButterflyHealth** is a .NET 8 application that provides a calculator service with RESTful APIs for basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It includes comprehensive unit tests to ensure the accuracy and reliability of the operations.
+It includes unit tests to ensure the accuracy and reliability of the operations.

 ## Features
 - **Addition**: Add two numbers.